codesandbox/sandpack-bundler/README.md

 # Sandpack Bundler

-The sandpack bundler, this aims to eventually replace the current sandpack with a more streamlined and way faster version.
+The sandpack bundler, this aims to eventually replace the current sandpack with a more streamlined and faster version.

 ## Getting started